Andy Balcon

-Andy Balcon (born Andrew Balcon; 1988) is a British singer, guitarist and composer.
+Andy Balcon (born Andrew Balcon; 1988) is a British singer, guitarist, and composer.

 Early life

-Andy was born Andrew Balcon on 1988 in Leeds, England.
+Andy was born Andrew Balcon in 1988 in Leeds, England.
 He took guitar lessons and in highschool played in a rock band.
 He took some jobs to pay his journeys and performed in local scenes.

-Recording career
+Career

 Heymoonshaker

 Andrew Balcon met the British beatboxer Dave Crowe in New Zealand in 2007 and formed a beatbox blues band in 2008 called Heymoonshaker.
 Dave Crowe was born in 1988 at Ledbury.
 He discovered the dubstep and the beatboxer A-Plus and decided to become involved in beatboxing.
 In 2008 he participated to Britain's Got Talent (series 2) and joined the band The Anomalies.
 In 2010 he reached finals of UK Beatbox Championships.
 They made street-shows by jaming and played at Buskers festival in Christchurch.
 They published on their YouTube channel the single London Part 2 who made 20 million of views and in 2017, 50 million.

-In 2012, they produced and sold their first album Beatbox Blues, inpired by Led Zeppelin and Muddy Waters.
-They toured in festivals around the world and Rolling Stone said that they were "“A well balanced mix of smiles, verbal sparring and an impressive performance convey deep emotions.
-Dazzling!”".
+In 2012, they produced and sold their first album Beatbox Blues, inspired by Led Zeppelin and Muddy Waters.
+They toured in festivals around the world and Rolling Stone said that they were "A well balanced mix of smiles, verbal sparring and an impressive performance convey deep emotions.
+Dazzling!".